Kanchenjunga Trek

 Permits

-Before starting the Kanchenjunga Trek, travelers must obtain a many special permits because it’s a restricted area of eastern Nepal.
+For trekking in Kanchenjunga you will require a Restricted Area permit because it is located restricted area of eastern Nepal.
 If you are visiting in a restricted area then you will need a permit called Restricted Area Permit (RAP), which is crucial for all trekkers.
 An experienced guide is needed and only a registered trekking agency can provide this permit.

 Additionally, the Kanchenjunga Conservation Area Project (KCAP) entry permit is also needed.
 This permit supports the conservation efforts, village infrastructure and maintenance of the trail.
 You can get it from the Tourism Board or through your trekking agency.